ollama/ollama/docs/api.md

 HEAD /api/blobs/:digest
 ```

-Check if a blob is known to the server.
+Ensures that the file blob used for a FROM or ADAPTER field exists on the server.
+This is just checking your Ollama server and not Ollama.ai.

 #### Query Parameters